mesllo/dotfiles/README.md

 # dotfiles

+Finally got round to maintaining my own dotfile environment.
+It's far from perfect, but it's a start!
+Feel free to clone/fork/whatever but use at your own risk!

 ## Installation

 1. If you're on a new machine, first create a new SSH key on Github by following the steps below (ensure the correct name of the ssh key as is on `.bashrc`).